 We swing through Frithsden Beeches, pick our way through Berkhamsted golf course and skirt Fritshden, so that by the time we turn to head north for The Beacon it’s mid-day and we opt for lunch on the move…I’m still anxious about finishing!
 We stumble upon The Golden Valley, excavated by ‘Capability’ Brown nearly 250 years ago.
 You’ve got to admit it takes a certain arrogance to believe you can do better than Nature itself but it works and, this afternoon, it’s the preserve of dog walkers…and us.

 From here, the route to the Beacon reprises a previous walk and offers a nod to another as we skirt behind Dockey Wood, eventually arriving at Ivinghoe Beacon.
-The return the the car park seems longer than I remember (but that might be age) and is punctuated by elderly people in lycra running past clutching GPS devices.
+The return to the car park seems longer than I remember (but that might be age) and is punctuated by elderly people in lycra running past clutching GPS devices.
 I fail to catch on and when one of them asks me if I ‘know where the cash is?’
 I laugh!
 Sue points out that he was referring to the ‘cache’ and they are probably part of some outdoor event.
 The world can be terribly confusing unless I’m accompanied by my interpreter!
 Nevertheless, a thoroughly enjoyable 17 mile walk (I didn’t factor in the additional walk from The Monument to the car) and the weather was superb for late October.